jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature_Humidity_Sensor_Tutorial.md

 # Circuit diagram of microcontroller to analog device

--> I am using 4-pin DHT11 sensor connect the circuit as shown in the below circuit diagram.
+-> I am using 4-pin DHT11 sensor to connect the circuit as shown in the below circuit diagram.

 <img width="1319" alt="diagram" src="https://user-images.githubusercontent.com/112545596/193399328-df36b068-0871-441b-ab31-90ab5d7ddfd5.png">